 The future of upland hunting is more important than our personal needs.

-If by some amazing reason, we all decided to mentor two new upland hunters in our life we would grow our numbers by double in a generation.
-If they, by some reason continued the tradition we instilled in them through kindness and trust, then they will pass it on as well.
+If a miracle happened and we all decided to mentor two new upland hunters in our life, we could double our numbers within a generation.
+They might continue the tradition to the next generation after them.
 I think we all know where the math is going here.
-Right now, as role models and teachers we can pass on ethical and important factors that makes all our selfishness rear its head.
+As role models and teachers, we should pass on the tradition instead of giving into the selfishness that so often rears its ugly head.

-Teach a new hunter the respect for a coveted cover.
-Teach them the ethics to never command another hunters dog.
+Teach a new hunter to respect coveted covers.
+Teach them to never command another hunter’s dog.
 Teach them safety in the field.
-Help them get their first bird, train their first dog, find THEIR first cover.
+Help them get their first bird, train their first dog, find their first cover.
 Deny a person the help to hunt and curse our future.
 Fail to recruit and we fail our most important mission yet—conservation.

 The time to give up the secrets to our mysterious behavior is now.
-When it comes to this fight, this issue it is not about the past but the present.
-I am a firm believer that each of “my” covers do not belong to me, they belong to the future.
+When it comes to this fight, the issue is not about the past but the present.
+I am a firm believer that each of “my” covers do not belong to me.
+They belong to the future.
 They belong to any hunter willing to put in an honest day of boots to the ground to continue the world of upland hunting.